 4. Is an insurance plan a must for all Working Holidaymakers?

-The Working Holiday Schemes /Arrangements for New Zealand, Ireland, Germany, Japan, Canada, Korea and France require applicants to take out insurance plans throughout their stay in those countries.
+The Working Holiday Schemes for New Zealand, Ireland, Germany, Japan, Canada, Korea, France and United Kingdom require applicants to take out insurance plans throughout their stay in those countries.

 Working holidaymakers, especially for the Australia WHS, are strongly advised to take out suitable medical, hospitalisation and liability insurance policy before their departure to cover the possible related cost incurred abroad.

 5. Will the HKSAR Government provide subsidies/accommodation for the participants?

-No. Participation in the Schemes/Arrangements is voluntary.
+No. Participation in the Schemes is voluntary.
 Participants should work out their own itineraries, have enough funds to meet their travelling expenses and hold a travel ticket.
 In considering the applications, the relevant consulates will require the participants to produce financial proof and return tickets for reference.
 For details, they may approach the consulates concerned.

 6. How to seek job opportunities in the host countries?

 Participants can browse the following websites for the jobs and vacancies available in the relevant countries.
-Many seasonal work opportunities, like those in farms and orchards, are provided in the host countries, which are suitable for participants of the Schemes/Arrangements.
+Many seasonal work opportunities, like those in farms and orchards, are provided in the host countries, which are suitable for participants of the Schemes.

-7. What are the differences between the Working Holiday Schemes/Arrangements and ordinary visit visas or student visas?
+7. What are the differences between the Working Holiday Schemes and ordinary visit visas or student visas?

 Young people who have successfully

-applied for admission to the Schemes/Arrangements will be issued a Working
+applied for admission to the Schemes will be issued a Working

 Holiday Visa or relevant documentation, including a Letter of Introduction to exchange for a work permit, by the relevant consulate for them to stay lawfully

 in the host country to travel and take up short-term employment.

 Ordinary visit visa or student visa holders are not allowed

 to work in the country they are visiting.
 For details, please

 approach the relevant consulates concerned.